top of page

 Instead of becoming more present, I became more distracted.

-And sometimes the mystical language simply got in the way of that.
+At times, I found that some of the more mystical language around tantra simply got in the way of understanding what was actually happening.

 The Tantra “Look” and Feeling Like the Odd One Out